 The EU shares many common challenges with Southern Mediterranean countries both on migration and security.
 The EU has developed a tailor-made dialogue on migration and security with different countries of the region.

 With the approach of the New Pact on Migration and Asylum to establish a comprehensive migration partnerships with partner countries, the countries in North Africa are a priority.
 Most of them are the origin or transit of migrants’ journey to the EU.
 All countries in the region are also countries of destination for migrants coming from other parts of Africa, facing similar challenges as the EU.
 Several countries are also hosting significant communities of migrants and refugees.

 Relations with the Southern Mediterranean countries on migration-related issues are strategic, aimed at facilitating mobility, saving lives at sea and discouraging irregular migration.

-The goal is to develop mobility partnerships, ensuring that the movement of persons between the EU and its partner countries is well managed and takes place in a secure environment.
-These partnerships are tailor-made to fit each partner country, in cooperation with EU States.
+The EU has developed mobility partnerships, ensuring that the movement of persons between the EU and its partner countries is well managed and takes place in a secure environment.
+These partnerships are tailor-made to fit each partner country, in cooperation with EU countries as follows:

 The Commission also holds mandates to negotiate visa facilitation and readmission agreements with Morocco, Tunisia, Jordan and Lebanon, all of which are currently on hold for different reasons.

 Several EU funding programmes support the cooperation and reforms in the areas of migration and security.
 The bulk of funding derives from the European Neighbourhood Instrument (ENI) under the Multi-annual Financial Framework 2014-2020.
 The most important regional projects are the Euromed Migration and the Euromed police projects.